DorrinPk/Cloudformation-Webserver/README.md

-# miniproject-POORKAY-DORRIN

-## Launching a webserver on AWS using Cloudformation
+# Launching a webserver on AWS using Cloudformation

 This cloudformation stack launches the following resources: